GradientSpaces/Rectified-Point-Flow/README.md

 ### Custom Datasets

 Our codebase supports two data formats: PLY files and HDF5 archives.
-We provide scripts to convert between the two formats.
+We strongly recommend using HDF5 format for faster I/O.
-Please refer to the [dataset_process](dataset_process/) for more details.
+We provide scripts to help convert between these two formats.
+For details, please refer to [dataset_process/](dataset_process/).

 ### Configurations